-Stuck in old land-locked Paris during the summer?
+Ever wondered that Paris doesn’t have enough beaches?
 Worry no more!
 For Parisians who can’t make it to a beach in August, the beach comes to them.
 A lot of locals leave the city on holidays around that time, and the tourists flood in.
 But there’s a treat for those left behind – the city … More Paris Plages, the artificial beaches on the Seine

 Iceland is kind of a circle shape – and if you imagine it is a giant clock – we were driving somewhere around the 5 o’clock point.
 We were just a grain of sand sandwiched between two giants, the Atlantic sea and Vatnajökull, Europe’s largest glacier.